-Let’s start with something non-technical and take a look at history of both libraries.
+Let’s start with something non-technical and take a look at the history of both libraries.
 React.js was initially released in March 2013.
 It is developed and maintained by Facebook.
-Vue.js was first released in February 2014 by ex-Google employee Evan You.
+Vue.js was first published in February 2014 by ex-Google employee Evan You.

 To tell the truth, I really enjoy using ES6 with all its magic like spread operator, promises, classes and template literals.
 The best part comes now: both libraries use ES6, moreover, React focuses on using it.

 One more thing to mention is that Virtual DOM is used in one and the other, mainly for performance reasons.

 Last but not least, they both maintain focus in the core library, with concerns such as routing and global state management handled by companion libraries.

 Vue.js, on the other hand, uses single file components, meaning that templates, scripts and styles are in one file but in three different, ordered sections.
 Our beloved “Hello world!” component in Vue.js looks like this: